 The Egypt-Ethiopia standoff is around timing of filling the reservoir.
 Egypt has insisted that Ethiopia should fill the dam reservoir over a period of seven years and release 40 billion cubic meters of water every year.
 However, Ethiopia wants to fill the dam in 3 years and earlier this year rejected Egypt’s proposal, claiming that it does not “respect current and future rights and development plans of Ethiopia over the Nile and complicates the filling of the dam”.

 The US Treasury which, with The World Bank, has acted as a broker between the two countries in recent months, has described the draft agreement as addressing “all issues in a balanced and equitable manner… taking into account the interests of Egypt, Ethiopia and Sudan”, and warned Ethiopia that “final testing and filling (of the dam) should not take place without an agreement”, prompting accusations of bias by the US in favour of Egypt’s position.
-US President Donald Trump, who has suggested that he deserves a Nobel Peace Prize for the US government’s mediation role, is also known to have described Egypt President Abdel Fattah el-Sisi as “my favourite dictator”.

 Former US Ambassador to Ethiopia David H. Shinn has accused the Trump administration of “putting its thumb on the scale in favour of Egypt” in the GERD dispute, amid suggestions that the Trump administration may be engaging in a quid-pro-quo for Egyptian and Arab League backing for the US President’s Middle East Israel-Palestine “Deal of the Century”, and concern over a potential Egypt-sponsored armed attack on the dam.